 Long-Term Agroecological Research and Extension (LTARE) Site

-The Washington Soil Health Initiative (WaSHI) has funded a network of Long-Term Agroecological Research and Extension (LTARE) sites, and the LTARE site representing annual cropping systems if Northwestern Washington was the first to be established in 2021.
+The Washington Soil Health Initiative (WaSHI) has funded a network of Long-Term Agroecological Research and Extension (LTARE) sites, and the LTARE site representing annual cropping systems in Northwestern Washington was the first to be established in 2021.
 The 16-acre field experiment represents the fresh market potato-based rotations that are common in our region.
 Our experimental treatments are systems along a continuum of organic matter inputs and soil disturbance.
 We have a dedicated external advisory committee and are collaborating with weed scientists, entomologists, plant pathologists, plant breeders, and economists to understand the long-term effects of these systems on soil health and other agronomic and ecosystem outcomes.
-This site has also allowed us to leverage for federal funding with the Soil to Society project.
+This site has also allowed us to leverage federal funding with the Soil to Society project.
 This project is co-led by Dr. Gabe LaHue.

 Learn more: